WarriorKnight/AI-Investor/README.md

    ```
 2. Access the frontend in your browser to interact with the application.

+## OpenAI API Cost

+Each analysis involves processing approximately 15,000 input tokens and generating around 3,000 output tokens.
+This results in an estimated cost of $0.01764 per analysis.

 ## Disclaimer

 This project is purely for educational purposes and should not be used for actual financial decision-making.